laszlocph/gimlet-documentation/src/pages/concepts/components.md

 - Initiate and manage gitops environments
 - Render manifests locally for debug purposes

+## CI
+Your CI/CD pipelines implemented with your preferred provider.
+Gimlet fits into your existing pipelines, replacing your deploy steps.
+See how [How Gimlet integrates to CI workflows](/concepts/integration-to-ci).

 ## Gimlet Agent
 Gimlet Agent runs in your Kubernetes clusters.
 It collects realtime information about your deployments, and forwards it to the Gimlet Dashboard.